 This tool will let you create a bootable image of your current disk setup.
-You can choose to save it as an image ISO file or you can create a bootable USB or a CD/DVD disk from the tool.
+You can choose to save it as an image ISO file or create a bootable USB or a CD/DVD from the tool.

 Availability & pricing

 EaseUS Partition Master Professional is available for Windows.
 You can download the free trial version from the developer’s official website.

-As mentioned, I have been using the EaseUS Partition Master Pro for quite some time now and overall, I find this partition manager the most efficient and to the point tool for the purpose.
-Mostly because unlike some other alternatives, the EaseUS one gives me to the point tools.
+As mentioned, I have been using the EaseUS Partition Master Pro for quite some time now, and overall, I find this partition manager the most efficient and to the point tool for the purpose.
+Mainly because, unlike some other alternatives, the EaseUS one gives me to-the-point tools.

 One downside that I think this software has is the user interface.
-It’s not that it is very hard to use or something, it is indeed quite easy to use but it does have a bit of a learning curve.
-It is recommended for any newbie, who hasn’t worked with such programs to go through the manual first.
+It’s not that it is tough to use or something, it is indeed relatively easy to use, but it does have a bit of a learning curve.
+It is recommended that any newbie who hasn’t worked with such programs go through the manual first.

-The MiniTool Partition Wizard Pro is a great alternative to EaseUS Partition Master Pro.
-Mostly because of the similarity in the way both programs work.
-They have the very same options and price and they do the same things.
+The MiniTool Partition Wizard Pro is an excellent alternative to EaseUS Partition Master Pro.
+Primarily because of the similarity in the way both programs work.
+They have the very same options and price, and they do the same things.

-Whatever points I have listed for EaseUS Partition Master Pro above also stand true for MiniTool Partition Wizard Pro.
-But the MiniTool option comes with a bunch of additional features that might be useful to a lot of people.
+Whatever points I have listed for EaseUS Partition Master Pro above also stand valid for MiniTool Partition Wizard Pro.
+But the MiniTool option comes with many additional features that might be useful to a lot of people.

-You get things like options to change the cluster size, the option to delete dynamic volumes and other advanced options like migrating the OS from MBR to GPT disk which can be a tricky thing to do.
+You get options to change the cluster size, delete dynamic volumes, and other advanced options like migrating the OS from MBR to GPT disk, which can be tricky.

-If you want a to the point partition manager, then EaseUS Partition Master Pro is going to work the best for you and if you’re someone who wants extra features as well, then the MiniTool Partition Wizard Pro will make more sense for you.
+If you want a to-the-point partition manager, then EaseUS Partition Master Pro will work the best for you, and if you’re someone who wants extra features as well, then the MiniTool Partition Wizard Pro will make more sense for you.

 Are the freely available tools any good?

-When it comes to partition managers, there both premium paid tools as well as the ones that you can download and use for free.
-But keep in mind that the free tools have a very limited set of features and functionalities that you have available.
+There are both premium paid tools and ones that you can download and use for free when it comes to partition managers.
+But keep in mind that the free tools have a minimal set of features and functionalities available.

-Even developers such as EaseUS or MiniTool offer free tools for the purpose but they essentially do the same things that the native Disk Management tool on Windows does.
-If you need advanced features, it is always a good idea to go with a premium option since the free tools aren’t as good.
+Even developers such as EaseUS or MiniTool offer free tools for the purpose, but they essentially do the same things that the native Disk Management tool on Windows does.
+If you need advanced features, it is always good to go with a premium option since the free tools aren’t as good.

-GParted is completely free to use, Linux based partition and disk management tool that works with Linux, Windows, and macOS.
-It has to be booted from either a USB stick or a Live CD/DVD disk.
-The tool has features such as create or delete partitions, resizing or moving them or changing the labels.
+GParted is an entirely free-to-use, Linux-based partition and disk management tool that works with Linux, Windows, and macOS.
+It has to be booted from either a USB stick or a Live CD/DVD.
+The tool has features such as creating or deleting partitions, resizing or moving them or changing the labels.

-The best part about GParted is the fact that it supports file systems from across different platform so you have support for HFS and HFS+ for macOS, FAT16, FAT32 and NTFS for Windows and EXT2, EXT3 and EXT4 for Linux based systems.
+The best part about GParted is that it supports file systems across different platforms, so you have support for HFS and HFS+ for macOS, FAT16, FAT32, and NTFS for Windows and EXT2 EXT3 and EXT4 for Linux based systems.

-While the software has a lot of features, it requires you to put the software on a bootable media and then use it which makes it less user-friendly.
-The software is completely free to use and you don’t have to pay to download and use it.
+While the software has many features, you must put the software on a bootable media drive and then use it, making it less user-friendly.
+On the other hand, the software is entirely free to use, and you don’t have to pay to download and use it.